 - Ensure our Corpsmembers have access to a diverse collection of resources to support their needs in their personal lives and as they build their future careers, so they not only survive but thrive.

 - Strive to be a collective Team and Board whose diversity reflects both the now and the future of our core work, honoring multiple dimensions of diversity and the intersectionality that each person will bring to their work.

 - Ensuring that our Board is representative of more Black and Latinx voices, corps program alumni, and educators who work in the education systems we serve so that we are inclusive of the perspectives of those most directly impacted by our mission.

 - Acknowledge that the lands on which we work were taken from those who lived here before.
 We actively give honor back to those from whom it was taken by beautifying those same lands and returning them to their natural forms.
 When possible, we will identify, share information on and celebrate with our Corpsmembers the indigenous people who called our project and program sites home.

 - Promise to look for new and inspired ways to develop, build and empower our staff and Corpsmembers to be change agents for diversity, equity, and inclusion.

 - Recognize that this work is ongoing work that we are committed to embedding into our daily practices.

-- Make the Corps a place of belonging and acceptance that welcomes all young people, and where staff and leadership are reflective of our Corpsmembers’ diversity.
+- Make the Corps a place of acceptance, belonging, and compassion that welcomes all young people, and where staff and leadership are reflective of our Corpsmembers’ diversity.